-Vital Records - Requests for certified copies of vital records (birth/marriage/death) may be done online through the state website at https://www.state.nj.us/health/vital/order-vital/.
-For local mail in or in-person options please contact the Clerk’s Office at firstname.lastname@example.org or visit our website at www.plainsboronj.com for more information.
-Contact the Township Clerk’s Office for an appointment for submission of marriage license applications.
+Vital Records - Requests for certified copies of vital records (birth/marriage/death) may be done online through the state website at https://www.state.nj.us/health/vital/order-vital/ or through our local Clerk’s Office.
+Local in-person hours are 8:30am to 3:00pm please contact the Clerk’s Office at firstname.lastname@example.org or visit our website at www.plainsboronj.com for more information on local mail-in options.
+Contact the Township Clerk’s Office for any marriage license application submission inquiries.

-Planning and Zoning - The Department of Planning and Zoning is processing Road Opening Permits and Tree Removal permits.
-Issues regarding zoning matters (decks, sheds, building additions) can be addressed by calling the office at (609) 799-0909 ext.
+Planning and Zoning - The Department of Planning and Zoning is open to the public and is processing Road Opening Permits and Tree Removal permits.
+Zoning matters regarding decks, sheds, and building additions can be addressed by calling the office at (609) 799-0909 ext.
 1502.
-Applications can be submitted electronically or in-person with an appointment.
-The department’s website contains the details on public meetings and hearings which are being held virtually.
-Please allow a few days to answer phone messages and emails as not all staff are available all the time.
+Applications are available on the Township’s website under Planning & Zoning and can be submitted electronically or in-person.
+The department’s webpage also contains the details on public meetings and hearings which are being held virtually.
 Thank you for your patience, if you have any questions or concerns please email email@example.com

 CONFIRMED PLAINSBORO CASES OF CORONAVIRUS/COVID-19